Mendix apps can consume OData services exposed by SAP back-end systems. To do this you need to use the OData Connector for SAP solutions.

-Each Mendix SAP data model (previously referred to as “service modules”) has a domain model that describes the information in the module’s data in an abstract way.
-This is central to the architecture of the module.
+Each Mendix SAP data model has a domain model that describes the information in the OData service.
 The domain model consists of entities and their relations represented by associations.
-For more information, see Domain Model in the Mendix Reference Guide.
+For more information, see Domain Model.

 Do not change the names of entities, attributes, or associations in the Domain Model; they need to match the names used by the SAP OData service for the OData Connector for SAP solutions to work correctly.

 2.2 Service Root